Bruce 11 July 1274 – 7 June 1329

-He fought successfully during his reign to regain Scotland's place as an independent country and is today revered in Scotland as a national hero.
+He successfully fought during his reign to regain Scotland's place as an independent country.
+Today revered in Scotland as a national hero.

 Robert the Bruce supported his family's claim to the Scottish throne and took part in Wallace's revolt against Edward I.

 After the death of Wallace in 1305, King Robert the Bruce continued the war.
-Bruce agreed to concede defeat if the English could lift the siege of Stirling Castle by the eve of St John the Baptist, midsummer's day, 1314.
+Bruce agreed to concede defeat if the English could lift the siege of Stirling Castle.
 As ever, to take Stirling was to hold Scotland.

-King Robert intercepted the army of King Edward 11 on the field of Bannockburn, having prepared the ground carefully and worked out his plan of attack in advance.
+King Robert intercepted the army of King Edward 11 on the field of Bannockburn.
+He prepared the ground and worked out his plan of attack in advance.

-His great victory on 24 June 1314 has been well celebrated in song and poetry, not least because he captured Edward 11's poet, Robert Baston, and held him prisoner for 10 years, making him write a long poem on the event.
+His great victory on 24 June 1314 has been well celebrated in song and poetry.
+He captured Edward 11's poet, Robert Baston, and held him, prisoner, for 10 years.
 Baston's composition is one of the most profound anti-war songs of the middle ages.

-Stirling is indeed "the brooch which clasps the Highlands and the Lowlands together".
-It has been at the heart of many of the most momentous events in the history of Scotland - it is impossible to write about the country's past without frequent reference to Stirling.
+Stirling is truly "the brooch which clasps the Highlands and the Lowlands together".
 No other place of its size can make that claim